vitydria/vitydria/README.md

-- 👋 Hi, I’m @vitydria
+- 👋 Hi, I’m @vitydria, Full Stack developer with 3+ years of experience using JS and Python
 - 👀 I’m interested in progamming
-- 🌱 I’m currently learning web development
+- 🌱 Learning Web Development
-- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me: colmenaresvictor2797@gmail.com

 <!---